 Like everything in Japan there is a right and wrong way to do things, but for visitors showing an effort to understand the custom is always appreciated.
 If you will be doing business or anything very formal during your trip to Japan make sure to ask about bowing customs beforehand as to not offend anyone.

 Cars in Japan drive on the left side of the road, so when walking down the street – or anywhere really – walk to the left.
 It took me a little while to get used to this, but being aware of your surroundings will help you adjust quickly.
 Japan is an orderly place and if you’re in a busy area walking in the opposite direction will make things difficult for you and everyone else.

 This is especially important to remember in the metro.
 As in big cities like Washington DC and London, you need to stand to one side on the escalator, so people can walk on the opposite side.
 In Japan you rand on the left side.
 People will stop behind you most of the time, but wont say anything as they do not want to be rude.
 Don’t put someone in this position, just go with cultural norms and stand to the left.

 No matter where you go in Japan you’ll see someone wearing a surgical mask at one point or another.
 The surgical masks are worn by people who aren’t feeling well so they don’t spread their germs to others nearby.
 I think it’s a great idea that other cultures should adopt to stop the spread of disease.

 Be respectful and take of your shoes

 Most places, in exchange for your shoes, will give you a pair of slippers to put on while you’re visiting.
 These shoes are to be worn all over, except in the bathroom.
-In the bathroom there will be another pair of slippers for you to put on that are specially to be worn on the bathroom floor.
+In the bathroom, there will be another pair of slippers for you to put on that are special to be worn on the bathroom floor.

-It can get a little complicated with all the shoes, but don’t be afriad to ask questions if you don’t know what you’re doing.
+It can get a little complicated with all the shoes but don’t be afraid to ask questions if you don’t know what you’re doing.